uutils/coreutils/README.md

 Rust Version
 ------------

-uutils supports and is tested on version `1.20.0` and above (including beta and nightly builds) of `rustc`.
+uutils follows Rust's release channels and is tested against stable, beta and nightly.
+To check which one is the latest stable version of Rust visit [Rust's releases page](https://github.com/rust-lang/rust/releases).

 On Windows, only the nightly version is tested currently.